Jelmerro/vimrc/README.md

 - g> - add comment markers (will add a second marker if already present)
 - g< - remove comment markers (will do nothing if missing)

+### Vim Airline

+- Themed statusline with limited extensions loaded, including COC and venv

 ### Vim Fugitive

-- Use commands such as :Gblame or :Gdiffsplit to access git within Vim
+- Use many commands such as :Gblame or :Gdiffsplit to access git within Vim

+### Vim Illuminate

+- Automatically highlights the same words in a relatively light gray color

 ### Vim Instant Markdown

 - The preview won't open automatically
 - Open the preview with the custom :MD command

+### Vim Snippets

+- A collection of snippets that will be suggested by COC
+- Use the Tab key to expand the highlighted snippet

 # Uninstall